ZIP file encrypted by ransomware

 - Unreadable or corrupted files

-- Typical error messages include:
+- Typical error messages:

 - “Cannot open file.
 The archive is corrupted.”